Sheco/cdda-itembrowser/readme.md

 This is a simple tool to browse through the items and recipes available in [Cataclysm: Dark Days Ahead](http://cataclysmdda.com), this is done by reading the game's data files and creating an optimized database linking everything together.

+A copy of this code currently hosted by Sergio Duran (Sheco) at [http://cdda.estilofusion.com](http://cdda.estilofusion.com)

 ### Features